 Farm subsidies often get cited as a reason for the problems in our food system.
-But what are they?
-Advocates and journalists have made the question easier to answer by revealing that the subsidies said to be paid to struggling family farmers are actually a way to subsidize the largest farm operations and businesses in the world for the production of mostly corn, soy, and wheat.
+But what exactly are farm subsidies?
+A subsidy is money from the government that is intended to keep the price of a commodity low.
+In the agriculture industry, there exist a whole slew of farming subsidies designed to help out farms and keep prices low, including direct payments, commodity purchases and disaster payments.
+Unfortunately, many subsidies said to be paid to struggling family farmers are actually a way to subsidize the largest farm operations and businesses in the world — especially boosting the meat industry, rather than the production of fruits and vegetables.

-The federal government gave direct payments to farmers from 1996 to 2014 (and to 2016 for cotton producers), of about $5 billion per year.
-Payments were given regardless of what farmers grew and were based on historical production data from 1986.
-The direct payment program in the 1996 farm bill that set up these subsidies was created to help move farmers from subsidized farming to a free-market model.
-The 2014 farm bill ended direct payments.
+The federal government gave direct payments to farmers from 1996 to 2014 of about $5 billion per year.
+Payments were given regardless of what farmers grew, and were based on historical production data from 1986.
+The direct payment program in the 1996 Farm Bill that set up these subsidies was created to help move farmers from subsidized farming to a free-market model.
+The 2014 Farm Bill ended direct payments.

 The Counter-Cyclical Payments (CCPs) program was a government payment based on the prices for specific crops.
 Like the direct payment system, CCPs formulas were based on historical data and not current production data.
 So, “if a farmer’s land was producing cotton at the time when the base acreage was calculated, the current owner will get a cotton CCP regardless of what he is or is not growing currently.”

 Instead of taking on a marketing loan, farmers can also opt for a loan deficiency payment (LDP).
-This is a direct payment of what the farmer would have received if they had taken a loan on the crop and repaid at the lower repayment rate when prices were down.
+This is a direct payment of the amount the farmer would have received if they had taken a loan on the crop and repaid at the lower repayment rate when prices were down.

 Commodity certificates are another option for farmers who do take loans.
 They can purchase these generic commodity certificates and use them to repay their loans.